This post may contain affiliate links. Please see my disclosure policy for details.

-It’s historic Georgian entranceway with flocked wall part with an eclectic mix of woodwork and worldly artefacts that sit on the side.
+It’s a historic Georgian entranceway with a flocked wall part with an eclectic mix of the woodwork and worldly artifacts that sit on the side.

-In the morning room, that hasn’t changed since the 1790s, you can also see some portraits of Agatha Christie as a child with her doll Rosie on display.
+In the morning room, which hasn’t changed since the 1790s, you can also see some portraits of Agatha Christie as a child with her doll Rosie on display.

-Make sure you check out some of the crockery and a huge collection of snuff boxes and pocket watches too.
+Make sure you check out some of the crockeries and a huge collection of snuff boxes and pocket watches too.